 8.1.
 A minimum Security Deposit of £1000 will be payable by the Charterer not less than 7 days before the start of the Agreed Charter Period.
 The amount of the Security Deposit may be increased, up to a normal maximum total of £2000 (other than where, exceptionally, a higher figure has been agreed and specified in the Charter Contract), as follows:

 (a) by up to £500 where there is any intention that during the Agreed Charter Period the Yacht should navigate beyond the Firth of Clyde by either transiting the Crinan Canal or sailing south or west of the Mull of Kintyre (and please note that to extend the Permitted Cruising Area beyond the Firth of Clyde will require the prior written agreement of Sailaway at the time of booking); and/or

 (b) by up to £500 where a cruising chute or spinnaker is hired with the yacht; and/or

 (c) by up to £500 where waterproof sailing gear is hired by the skipper/crew of the yacht; and/or

 (d) by up to £1000 where it is intended that the Yacht should be raced during the charter.

 8.2.
-The Security Deposit will be retained by Sailaway (or, in the case of charrters involving the yachts "Disk Drive" and Midnight Mirage", by the yacht's Owner) pending completion of the charter.
+The Security Deposit will be retained by Sailaway on behalf of the Yacht's Owner pending completion of the charter.